MenyaraK/MenyaraK/README.md

 ---

 ### 📚 About Me
-- 🎓 **Education**: Engineering Diploma in Industrial IT and Automation from the National Institute of Applied Science and Technology (INSAT), Tunisia.
-Currently pursuing an M.Sc. in AI Engineering at the University of Passau, Germany.
+- 🎓 **Education**: Currently pursuing an M.Sc. in AI Engineering at the University of Passau, Germany.
+Has Obtained a Masters of Engineering in Industrial IT and Automation from the National Institute of Applied Science and Technology (INSAT), Tunisia.
 - 🏥 **Current Project**: Developing a sepsis prediction platform using machine learning techniques.
 This project is supported by the DAAD Kospie Scholarship at University of Passau and is in collaboration with Klinikum Passau.
 - 🌐 **Interests**: Applying AI in healthcare, predictive analytics, big data, and cloud computing.